1918 protest in Zagreb: Legacy

 The commemorative plaque has been placed at the Ban Jelačić Square as a memorial in 2003.

 The National Council disbanded the 25th and the 53rd regiments on the evening of 5 December, and cited the clash and the Lipošćak affair as grounds to restrict the inclusion of Croatian officers who previously served in the Austro-Hungarian armed forces in new army as unreliable.
 On 10 December, the National Council disbanded all armed units formally under its command including all former Croat units within the Austro-Hungarian Army and Navy.
 On 10 December, it authorised a Serbian Army mission to establish new units to replace the disbanded ones.
 The mission proceeded to establish new structures integrated with the rest of the new kingdom.

 On 5 December, the National Council imposed censorship and banned the last remaining opposition newspaper, the HPSS-published Dom.
-The authorities also arrested Ivo Elegović and Vladimir Sachs-Petrović as the leaders of the Frankist pro-republican faction of the Party of Rights.
+The authorities also arrested Ivo Elegović and Vladimir Sachs-Petrović as the leaders of the pro-republican Frankist faction of the Party of Rights.
 The Frankists cited the events of 5 December as evidence of Croat refusal to form a common state with Serbia and portrayed the soldiers' revolt as vindication of Frankists' political opposition to the Kingdom of Serbs, Croats and Slovenes.
 The anniversary of the protest was commemorated by the opposition in dissent to the official celebrations of unification held every 1 December.
 The soldiers of the 25th and the 53rd regiments who died on the Ban Jelačić Square became referred to as the December Victims, and portrayed as martyrs for independence of Croatia.
-Attempting to capitalise on perceived widespread opposition to the new union, the Frankists went on to establish the émigré Croatian Committee with the aim of having free elections in Croatian lands, and emphasised that the Party of Rights, specifically Frankists, are championing the cause for which the December Victims fell.
+Attempting to capitalise on perceived widespread opposition to the new union, the Frankists went on to establish the émigré Croatian Committee with the aim of having free elections in Croatian lands, and emphasised that the Frankists are championing the cause for which the December Victims fell.
 The 5 December protest and killings contributed to the Frankists' efforts to develop a "Culture of Defeat" depicting the events of 1918 as a humiliation which must be avenged.
 This allowed the Frankist leaders in 1920s, notably Ante Pavelić, to offer disgruntled people and forgotten former Austro-Hungarian officers a chance to "redeem" themselves as far-right Ustaše paramilitaries (and later Nazi collaborators).